Sonny Baker: Early life

-From Torquay in Devon, Baker spent three years at Torquay Boys' Grammar School before switching to King's College, Taunton, where former Somerset and Devon batsman Robert Woodman is the director of cricket.
+From Torquay in Devon, Baker attended Torquay Boys' Grammar School before switching to King's College, Taunton, where former Somerset and Devon batsman Robert Woodman is the director of cricket.
 He signed a contract with the Somerset Academy in 2020.

 Domestic career

 Following the 2021 One-Day Cup campaign, Baker signed a two-year professional contract with Somerset.
 On 13 August 2021, Baker was called up to The Hundred to play for the Trent Rockets as a replacement player.

 In December 2021, he was named in England's team for the 2022 ICC Under-19 Cricket World Cup in the West Indies.
 However, in January 2022, Baker was ruled out of England's squad due to a back injury.
 He made his Twenty20 debut on 22 August 2022, for Southern Brave in the 2022 season of The Hundred.
 Baker was selected as a wildcard player for Manchester Originals in the 2024 season of The Hundred, but was subsequently ruled out of the competition.

 In August 2024, Baker confirmed that he would be leaving Somerset at the end of the season to sign for Hampshire ahead of the 2025 season.
+In May 2026, he agreed a contract extension with Hampshire, tying him into the club until at least the end of the 2028 season.

 International career

 Baker was included in the England Lions squad to tour Australia in January 2025.
 He was awarded an England development contract the following month.
-He made his ODI debut for England against South Africa on 2nd September 2025, bowling seven overs but not taking a wicket.
+He made his ODI debut for England against South Africa on 2 September 2025, but struggled, bowling seven overs for 76 runs, without taking a wicket.
+He made his T20 debut later that month against Ireland, but again performed poorly, recording figures of 0-52 from four overs.
+Baker was announced to be part of England's 12-man squad to face New Zealand in the first Test of the 2026 British summer, with coach McCullum hinting at his express pace, as well as the weather, as the reasons for his selection.

+On 17 June 2026, Baker made his England Test debut, taking to the field in the second match of the series against New Zealand at The Oval.